Eugieno/my-bootstrap-portfolio/README.md

  2. Coding the About me section (with contact/skills)
  3. Coding the Work section
  4. Coding the footer section

+ In addition, images in the website were optimised to allow for faster loading - leading to better UX by implementing the following;
+ 1. Compression of image files
+ 2. Lazy loading

  ## Outcome